anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * _Peter and Paul:_ **Zechariah 4.1-6a, 10b-14** is the vision of the two olive trees (see Revelation 11), which have been associated with Peter and Paul.
 * _Peter alone:_ **Ezekiel 3.22-27** is part of Ezekiel's calling as a prophet, and includes 'cords shall be placed on you, and you shall be bound with them' (see Acts 12).
-* **Psalm 125** says, 'Those who trust in the Lord are like Mount Zion, which cannot be moved, but stands fast for ever', like the 'rock' in Matthew 16.
+* **Psalm 125** (see BCP+) says, 'Those who trust in the Lord are like Mount Zion, which cannot be moved, but stands fast for ever', like the 'rock' in Matthew 16.
 * **Acts 12.1-11** (see BCP) is about Peter being imprisoned and chained, and then being rescued by an angel.
 * Alternatively, the passage from Acts can be the first reading, with one of the following as the second reading:
   * _Peter and Paul:_ **2 Timothy 4.6-8, 17-18** has Paul anticipating his death, looking ahead to 'the crown of righteousness', and trusting in the Lord to rescue him.